banichow/OctoPrint-Atxpihat/README.md

         https://github.com/banichow/OctoPrint-Atxpihat/archive/master.zip

 * We found during our testing, it is a good idea to restart the Pi after installation or upgrade of the plugin.
 This will be the first thing that we will ask during any support requests.

+* There are additional application notes available on my [website]() that go into installation of the pigpio, Adafruit DHT, and 1 wire communications and how to install them on the standard jessie image provided by [Octoprint](https://octoprint.org).

 * After this, sign into Octoprint and start working with the board.